 12. Become a Freelance Writer

-Another way to make money at home and translate your writing skills into cash: becoming a freelance writer, either on the side or full-time.
-It can be a tough industry to break into, but once you’ve established yourself, it’s totally possible to earn a living wage doing this work.
+Another way to use your writing skills to make money at home is to become a freelance writer, either on the side or full-time.
+It can be a tough industry to break into, but once you’ve established yourself, it’s possible to earn a living wage doing this work.
 Having examples of your published work is the best way to show a prospective client your writing skills.
-Some writers get started by writing a few pieces for a low fee (or no fee even) so that they have some published pieces to share.
+You might get started by writing a few pieces for a low (or even no) fee to build up your portfolio.

 Get up to $300 when you bank with SoFi.

-If you have design skills, you could turn your doodles into dollars by sketching logos for businesses, graphics for company websites, and more.
+If you have design skills, you could turn your creativity into cash by designing logos for businesses, graphics for company websites, and more.
 You’ll likely need a portfolio of your work to show prospective clients.

-You can see where we’re going with this — whatever skills you have, you may be able to leverage into a freelance, at-home source of earnings.
-SEO in particular is a service that companies will pay mighty well for… after all, good rankings translate into more money in their pockets, too.
-You will likely need to be able to share success stories and metrics, whether for accounts you managed professionally in the past or your own personal account.
+Search engine optimization (SEO) is a service that companies will often pay mighty well for… after all, good rankings translate into more money in their pockets, too.
+To get consulting gigs, you’ll likely need to share success stories and metrics, whether for accounts you managed professionally in the past or your own personal account.

 16. Become a Virtual Assistant

 If you’re the kind of Type-A person whose Google calendar is comprehensive and color-coded, consider channeling those organizational skills into becoming a virtual assistant.
-Along with offering a great way to make money from home, this gig has the added bonus of a variable work day — you might be scheduling work travel or managing invoices or answering phone calls, but there’s always plenty to do!
+Tasks might include making travel arrangements, scheduling appointments, managing invoices, and answering phone calls.
+You can not only do this from home but can often set your own hours.
 Try Fiverr, Upwork, and LinkedIn for leads.

 17. Sell Your Crafts